pythonarcade/arcade/doc/example_code/example_summaries.rst

 Source: :ref:`array_backed_grid_sprites_2`

-This piece of code demonstrates the concept of using a two-dimensional list/array to back the display of a grid on-screen using sprites in the Arcade library.
-Instead of directly changing the values in the array, the grid is represented by a collection of sprite objects.
-Each cell in the grid is a sprite, and when interacting with the grid (like clicking on a cell), the color of the corresponding sprite is changed, allowing for efficient updating of large grids without iterating through all cells.
-This technique improves performance by directly manipulating sprite properties instead of the underlying data structure.
+This example demonstrates the use of a two-dimensional list or array to represent a grid of sprites on the screen using the Arcade library.
+The grid consists of rows and columns of sprites, which can be updated by simply changing the color of the relevant sprite.
+This technique allows for efficient handling of large grids while maintaining consistent performance.
+The example also shows how to handle mouse input to interact with the grid, converting the mouse click coordinates to grid coordinates and toggling the color of the relevant sprite in the grid.
+The code defines a custom class `MyGame` that inherits from `arcade.Window` and manages the grid of sprites, handling drawing and mouse events.

 astar_pathfinding.py
 --------------------